-With climate change rampant, natural disasters happen without much warning, so you need to be prepared for any situation at all times.
+First of all a food stockpile never hurts when and with climate change rampant.
+As well as natural disasters happen without much warning.
+So you need to be prepared for any situation at all times.
 Sound impossible?
 It’s not, really.
 Here’s how to make it happen.

 You’ll need food, first and foremost.
 It’s the hardest thing to stockpile and yet it’s one of the most essential things on your list of “must haves”.
 Companies, like Food4Patriots makes this easy, thankfully, with foods that have a long shelf life and actually taste good.

-You could also prepare rations and use oxygen depleaters to keep them fresh, but unless you’re skilled in the art of long-term food storage, it’s probably best to just buy from a supplier who knows what they’re doing.
+You could also prepare food stockpile rations and use oxygen depleaters to keep them fresh.
+However unless you’re skilled in the art of long-term food storage, SO please don’t.
+For it’s probably best to just buy from a supplier who knows what they’re doing.

 If you’re a DIY who wants to take matters into your own hands, however, a few items that tend to work well include: